 The Optimation business strategy is to leverage a common technology, industry experience, quality management systems and geography in ways that unify our combined work force for our clients' benefit.
 This approach has strategically expanded our team's industry, discipline and application expertise.
-Optimation Companies are solution leaders with proven industry experience, providing complementary skills, working together to form a strong organization to effectively address the challenges our clients are facing today.
+The combined set of Optimation companies are solution leaders with proven industry experience, providing complementary skills, working together to form a strong organization to effectively address the challenges our clients are facing today.

-Optimation Technology, Inc.: Founded in 1985, Optimation Technology, Inc. is the parent company of Optimation, originally serving engineering and system integration needs primarily for process and manufacturing clients.
+Founded in 1985, Optimation Technology, Inc. is the parent company of Optimation, originally serving engineering and system integration needs primarily for process and manufacturing clients.
 Design disciplines include process and mechanical engineering, electrical and instrumentation engineering, factory floor software, systems integration, and information technology services.
+Several company acquisitions have helped to make up our current workforce in a variety of regions.

 Klug Systems by Optimation is the division of Optimation focused on the glass industry.
 Klug Systems continues to serve its customers as material handling and batch house experts, as well as providing replacement parts and systems for hundreds of operational facilities.

-Omnia Technology, a Division of Optimation is our Houston, Texas office, focused on providing control, test, and information technology services to a diverse set of industries including petroleum, aerospace, biomedical, consumer electronics, energy and telecommunications.
+Our Houston, Texas office, originally Omnia Technology, is focused on providing control, test, and information technology services to a diverse set of industries including petroleum, aerospace, biomedical, consumer electronics, energy and telecommunications.
 The division provides turnkey automated systems, as well as custom PC-based and real-time embedded solutions incorporating high-speed data acquisition and analysis, motion control, machine vision and database solutions.
 The Houston office also is a Certified Training Center for National Instruments products.

-Dumont Associates, a Division of Optimation based in New England, has a long legacy of providing plant wide computer integration and process data systems, focused in the pharmaceutical, chemical and food and beverage industries.
+Our Nashua, New Hampshire office, originally Dumont Associates, services Boston and the New England area, and has a long legacy of providing plant wide computer integration and process data systems, focused in the pharmaceutical, chemical and food and beverage industries.
 Additionally the team has expertise in the implementation of validated systems to meet FDA requirements and follows GAMP3 methodologies

-Optimation Canada, ULC: In 2007, Optimation opened a Canadian company to better serve the needs of our neighbors to the north with the full set of skills and services from all the Optimation Companies
+In 2007, Optimation opened a Canadian company to better serve the needs of our neighbors to the north with the full set of skills and services from all the Optimation Companies.

-Kingsbury an Optimation Company: In 2012, Optimation formed Kingsbury Corporation dba "Kingsbury an Optimation Company" to acquire the assets of New Hampshire based Kingsbury Corporation, a company with a long history in the design and manufacture of special-purpose, high production metal cutting assembly equipment, turning systems, and machining centers.
-This acquisition is expected to add up to 100 jobs in Rochester over the next two years.
-Optimation will relocate Kingsbury's equipment and manufacturing operations to its current fabrication shop in Rochester, "Optimation Place," renting an additional 150,000 sq. ft. of space.
-Optimation will continue to support an engineering and design office in Keene, NH.
+In 2012, Bill Pollock, President & CEO of Optimation, started the New York based Kingsbury Corporation dba "Kingsbury an Optimation Company" to acquire the assets of New Hampshire based Kingsbury Corporation, a company with a long history in the design and manufacture of special-purpose, high production metal cutting assembly equipment, turning systems, and machining centers.
+Optimation relocated Kingsbury's equipment and manufacturing operations so it is co-located at its current fabrication shop in Rochester, "Optimation Place," utilizing an additional 150,000 sq. ft. of space.
+Kingsbury will continue to support an engineering and design office in Keene, NH.
 Kingsbury's 135 year legacy includes a leadership role in the fabrication of machines to manufacture parts for the automotive industry.
-Optimation plans to diversify this focus to include web based manufacturing machines for a variety of industries, as well as high speed assembly machines for the medical industry.
+The new Kingsbury, a sister company of Optimation, plans to diversify this focus to include web based manufacturing machines for a variety of industries, including touch screens, as well as high speed assembly machines for the medical industry.
+Kingsbury currently is partnering with Eastman Kodak to provide touch screen sensors and associated production machines to the worldwide electronics marketplace.